Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • moderate tachycardia

-Salbutamol is used with caution in such diseases:
+Salbutamol should be used with caution for the following diseases:

 • arterial hypertension